moleculerjs/site/source/docs/0.14/logging.md

 ### Datadog
 This logger uploads log messages to the [Datadog](https://www.datadoghq.com/) server.

+{% note info %}
-> Please note, this logger doesn't print any messages to the console, just collects & uploads.
+Please note, this logger doesn't print any messages to the console, just collects & uploads.
 Use it beside another logger which also prints the messages.
+{% endnote %}

 **Shorthand configuration with default options**
 ```js